ATR 42: 42-600S STOL

 STOL improvements should be launched in 2019 to reduce landing distance from 1100 to 800 m.

 Existing control surfaces would be re-engineered with takeoff flaps extended to 25°, and both spoilers deploying at landing and not only for inflight turns, adding an autobrake system, while the rudder is modified to increase its maximum deflection and the vertical stabilizer's size is increased, to counter an engine failure, lowering the minimum control speed.

 ATR estimates a market for STOL 20–42 seaters of 800 over 30 years, to serve islands and deliver cargo to short runways.

 The ATR 42-600S empty weight will be reduced with lighter seats and galley fittings.
 The variant was officially announced at the June 2019 Paris Air Show.
 Irish lessor Elix Aviation Capital will be the launch customer, taking 10 aircraft from 2022 to 2024; commitments from Air Tahiti and another undisclosed customer bring the total order book to 17.

 On 9 October 2019, ATR launched the ATR 42-600S at the European Regions Airline Association General Assembly, with 20 commitments including from Elix Aviation Capital (10 aircraft) and Air Tahiti (two aircraft).

 Capable of operating from 800 m runways with up to 42 passengers, certification is expected for the second half of 2022 before first delivery.

 The ATR 42-600S can access close to 500 airports with an 800-1,000 m runway, expanding its addressable market by 25%.
+800 m runway operation is limited to 200 nmi long flights with 70% used seats.

 The variant made a 2h 15min maiden flight on 11 May 2022, while the larger rudder will be fitted at the end of 2022 before the certification phase start in 2023.

+In November 2024 ATR terminated the development of the 42-600S STOL version, opting instead to focus on improving the efficiency of the entire ATR 42 and ATR 72 families.